Mindcurv/vue-storefront/docs/guide/basics/configuration.md

 ```

 You can inherit settings from other storeview of your choice.
 Result config will be deep merged with chosen storeview by storecode set in `extend` property prioritizing current storeview values.
-Keep in mind that `url`, `storeCode` and `appendStoreCode` attributes cannot be inherited from oter storeviews.
+Keep in mind that `url`, `storeCode` and `appendStoreCode` attributes cannot be inherited from other storeviews.

 ## Entities